Change Started

 Startups Solving Crop Stubble Burning

-Due to various factors, Indian farmers to get rid of their crop residue simply put them on fire, leading to extreme levels of air pollution, this is more prominent in the Delhi region and many parts of North India.
+Due to various factors, farmers simply burn their crop residue by setting it on fire, leading to extreme air pollution.
+This problem is highly prevalent in India, particularly in the Delhi region and many parts of North India.

-While many solutions have been tried to stop the burning including penalties and financial assistance, however, farmers continue to burn their agricultural waste, resulting in deaths, health issues, and major economic losses.
+While many solutions have been tried to stop the burning, including penalties and financial assistance, farmers continue to burn their agricultural waste, resulting in deaths, health issues, and major economic losses.

-India needs solutions that leverage this agricultural waste to build a distinct product that creates new economic opportunities which further incentivizes farmers to stop this stubble-burning practice.
+India needs solutions that leverage this agricultural waste to build a distinct product that creates new economic opportunities, which further incentivise farmers to stop this stubble-burning practice.

-Answering the call, a growing number of Indian startups are providing crop stubble-burning solutions, their innovative products are not only preventing the air pollution problem but are also addressing other environmental issues and most importantly boosting farmers’ incomes.
+Answering the call, a growing number of Indian startups are providing crop stubble-burning solutions; their innovative products not only help prevent air pollution but also address other environmental issues and, most importantly, boost farmers’ incomes.

 GreenJams, started by civil engineer Tarun Jami, creates carbon-negative building materials from crop residues such as paddy straw, cotton stalks, and bagasse.
-Along with the problem of crop stubble burning, the Vishakapatnam-based company building material also helps in sustainable construction.
+Alongside the problem of crop stubble burning, the Vishakapatnam-based building materials company also supports sustainable construction.

-As per the company claims, their product Agrocrete helps reduce the cost of construction by up to 50% and improves the building energy efficiency by up to 25%.
+As per the company’s claims, its product Agrocrete helps reduce construction costs by up to 50% and improves building energy efficiency by up to 25%.

 Dharaksha Products